Frequently Asked Questions (FAQ)

 A DOT drug test is a drug test that is regulated by the U.S. Department of Transportation (DOT).
 It is required for safety-sensitive employees in certain industries, including transportation and aviation, to ensure that they are not under the influence of drugs or alcohol while on the job.

-Vitality Urgent Care in Arlington Heights offers same day DOT and Non DOT drug tests.
+Vitality Urgent Care offers same day DOT and Non DOT drug tests.

 Who needs a DOT drug test?